-Mr. Culp is the co-founder of Culp, Inc., an upholstery and bedding fabrics designer and manufacturer, where he has been the Chairman since 1990 and served as CEO from 1988 to 2007.
+Mr. Culp is the co-founder of Culp, Inc., an upholstery and bedding fabrics designer and manufacturer, where he has been the Chairman since 1990 independent director of Old Dominion Freight Line, Inc., a national motor

-Mr. Culp holds a degree in economics from the University of North Carolina -Chapel Hill and an MBA from the Wharton School of the University of Pennsylvania.
+Mr. Culp holds a degree in economics from the University of North Carolina-Chapel Hill and an MBA from the Wharton School of the valuable insight into a number of the Company's key markets.
+Through his leadership of Culp, Inc., a publicly-traded company with an international scope, he understands the complexities of the financial and regulatory requirements facing US companies, as well as the challenges and

-Mr. Culp is the Chairman of the Board of Culp, Inc., and the lead independent director of Old Dominion Freight Line, Inc., a national motor transportation and logistics company.
+Mr. Culp is the Chairman of the Board of Culp, Inc., and the lead